dotnet/aspnetcore/docs/BuildFromSource.md

 ```

 After opening the solution in Visual Studio, you can build/rebuild using the controls in Visual Studio.

+> :exclamation: VS for Mac does not currently support opening .slnf files so you must use VS Code when developing on macOS.

 #### A brief interlude on solution files